Nouvelle-Aquitaine: Geographical features

 The coastline subject to severe erosion, remained very wild.
 Some resorts have been built in the dunes from Soulac-sur-Mer in the north of the Gironde, via Lacanau, Hourtin, Biscarrosse, Mimizan and Capbreton, without forgetting those bordering the Bay of Arcachon: Arcachon, Andernos-les-Bains, Lège-Cap-Ferret, Pyla-sur-Mer.
-This vast lagoon, wide open ocean, houses since 2014 the marine natural park of Arcachon basin.
+This vast lagoon, wide open ocean, has housed the marine natural park of Arcachon Basin since 2014.

 Eastern Guyenne corresponds in part to the department of Lot-et-Garonne.
 Rich agricultural and farming area watered by both the Lot and the Garonne, it is famous for its "pruneaux", who took the name of its capital, Agen (nearly 8000 hectares of land are dedicated to Ente plum orchards) while Marmande is famous for its tomatoes.
 The mild climate explains that also cultivated tobacco, as well as strawberries ("gariguettes") and vines, used to produce the Côtes du marmandais the buzet or Côte de Brulhois, that relate to the broad vineyard of the Southwest.
 But the real glory of this land is Armagnac, a famous brandy, exported around the world.
 Its vineyards cover some of the departments of Lot-et-Garonne, Landes but also the Gers (in the neighbouring region of Occitania).
 It also produces the floc de Gascogne, with delicate floral accents.

 The extreme south of the region consists of two territories in strong identity, the Basque Country (Northern Basque Country or "Iparralde") and Béarn.
 The first, which is organised around Bayonne, Biarritz, Saint-Jean-de-Luz (Labourd) Mauléon-Licharre (Soule) and Saint-Jean-Pied-de-Port (Lower Navarre) has its warm and humid climate its green side, the Atlantic rains from butter against the Pyrenean barrier.
 The coast, with both high-end and family resorts, is a popular holiday resort.
 The interior is more rural and retains a strong agricultural tradition, and is a solid wine region, symbolised by the vineyard Irouléguy but also by traditional liquors such as izarra and patxaran, eau-de-vie characteristic of Navarre.

 Anchored in the heart of the Pyrenees, the Béarn opposes its Gascon traditions.
 It has a succession of gently accented hills and valleys (that of Pau river, where the capital is located, Pau, and others named Orthez and Navarrenx, being the most populated), it comprises the Aspe, the Barétous and Ossau valleys along with the Col du Soulor.
 Agriculture will always be prominent, as viticulture (jurançon, Madiran) even if the aeronautical and petrochemical sectors are also represented.
 The main ski resorts in the area, such as Artouste, Gourette, Issarbe, La Pierre Saint-Martin and Le Somport are concentrated in the Béarn area.